🏗️Walls

 Last updated

-Drawing walls is one of the most important parts of creating a wireless predictive model.
-The walls help Hamina "see" where the obstructions are, so it can accurately predict signal propagation on the map.
+Adding walls to the simulation is one of the most important parts of creating a predictive model for a wireless network.
+Adding walls (and attenuating objects) enables Hamina to calculate where signal strength will be decreased or blocked on the map.

 Continue left-clicking to chain multiple wall segments together.